-Other than traveling fashion is my passion.
+Other than travelling fashion is my passion.
 Ric always says “We should be well dressed to travel.
 We owe it to the destinations and the people we will meet.
 They should have a good impression of us.”
 We prepare our bags weeks in advance and try to have a combination of practical, but nice outfits.
 We pack per day for the entire family.
-Because of luggage restrictions, some times we pair different tops with some basic bottoms.
+Because of luggage restrictions, sometimes we pair different tops with some basic bottoms.
 Shopping before any trip is a lot of fun.
 We also try to take outfits that reflect the places we are visiting.

 Dos and don’ts of travelling with kids?

 Have medical help nearby and register with your consular office in the country you are visiting.

 Get kids excited about a destination by showing them videos.

 Take plenty of food and entertainment for long flights or excursions.